 The Way is a systematic, ordered, and directed development in which one step logically and inevitably follows from the previous and likewise logically and inevitably leads to the next.

-The cause and motive of the mind’s development is its striving to overcome the limits and frames in which it perceives itself.
+The cause and motive force of the development of mind is its striving to overcome the limitations and frameworks within which it perceives itself.

 The Magus’s art is, first and foremost, the selection of the right causes that lead to the right effects.
 Without that he only becomes further entangled in the cycle of gilgul.